-I am regulated by the Faculty Office of the Archbishop of Canterbury, which issues practising certificates to all notaries public in England and Wales and I carry professional indemnity insurance.
+I am regulated by the Master of the Faculties through the Faculty Office of the Archbishop of Canterbury.
+The Faculty ffice issues practising certificates to all notaries public in England and Wales and I carry professional indemnity insurance to £1m.
 Their web site has a list of all practising notaries.

 What is a notary and what is notarisation?